Last updated on August 10th, 2017 |

 A lot of native developers yell at me “hybrid sucks” or “native is always better” but they lack a very important thing, CONTEXT, you can’t just say “Hybrid Sucks” when I know many developers who make a decent amount of $$ building hybrid apps.

 Guess what, regular nontechnical users can’t tell the difference between a native app and a hybrid app.
-They don’t event know what that is!
+They don’t even know what that is!

 I’ve found that enterprises looking for an app built really love the idea of hybrid development, or at least how I sell it, because “they can capitalize in the rising dominance of mobile phones without taking the time or budget to build multiple native apps with overlapping functionality” (Liked that selling statement?
 Use it!)